Home > Help Centre > Tax and Finance > Step-by-Step Guide to Preparing Your Company’s Tax Return

 Step 9: Pay Your Company’s Tax Bill on Time

-It is essential that all company owners ensure that the correct amount of Corporation Tax is paid by the deadline given by HMRC.
-The deadline for the payment of Corporation Tax is normally 9 months and 1 day after the end of the financial year.
-For example, if your financial year ended on the 31st of July 2024, then your corporation tax must be paid by the 1st of May 2025.
+It is essential that all company owners ensure the correct amount of Corporation Tax is paid by the deadline set by HMRC.
+The deadline for paying Corporation Tax is normally 9 months and 1 day after the end of the financial year.
+For example, if your financial year ended on 31 July, your Corporation Tax would be due by 1 May the following year.

-HMRC provides various payment methods, including direct debit, bank transfer, and credit card.
-Paying attention to cash flow and planning finances accordingly is crucial to meeting your tax obligations.
-Not only will this prevent financial penalties, but it will also foster a positive relationship with HMRC.
+HMRC provides various payment methods, including direct debit, bank transfer, and debit or corporate credit card.
+Paying attention to cash flow and planning your finances accordingly is crucial to meeting your tax obligations.
+This not only prevents financial penalties and interest charges but also helps maintain a smooth relationship with HMRC.

 Summary of company tax tasks and deadlines